jimbono4-cpu/quickstats/README.md

 - **VIF** for multicollinearity diagnostics
 - **Marginal means** (emmeans) for factor predictors
 - **Forest plots** of coefficients, odds ratios, or hazard ratios
+- Automatic generation of plots depending on model chosen.
+For example, survival plots with option to stratify if you choose Cox model.
 - **Diagnostic plots** — residuals vs fitted, Q-Q plots, Cook's distance
 - **Exposure vs outcome** scatter plots with regression lines
 - Automatic confidence intervals and exponentiation for logistic/Cox models